Joan de Geneville, 2nd Baroness Geneville: Joan's imprisonment

 While the couple were still in France, King Edward had retaliated against Mortimer by taking Joan and all of their children into custody, and "treating them with severity".
-In April 1324 Joan was removed from Hampshire where she had been confined in a lodging under house arrest and sent to Skipton Castle in Yorkshire; there she was imprisoned in a cell and endured considerable suffering and hardship.
-Most of her household had been dismissed and she was permitted a small number of attendants to serve her.
-She was granted just one mark per day for her necessities, and out of this sum she had to feed her servants.
+In April 1324 Joan was removed from Hampshire where she had been confined in a lodging under house arrest and sent to Skipton Castle in Yorkshire where she was imprisoned in a cell and endured considerable suffering and hardship.
+Most of her household had been dismissed and she was permitted only a small number of attendants to serve her.
+She was granted just one mark per day for her necessities, and out of this sum she also had to feed her servants.
 She was additionally allowed ten marks per annum at Easter and Michaelmas for new clothes.
 Her daughters suffered worse privations having been locked up inside various religious houses with even less money at their disposal.
 Joan was transferred from Skipton to Pontefract Castle in July 1326.

 Countess of March

 Mortimer and Isabella landed in England two months later in September 1326, and they joined forces with Henry, 3rd Earl of Lancaster.
 On 16 November, King Edward was taken prisoner and eventually murdered at Berkeley Castle, presumably by Mortimer's hired assassins.
 From 1327 to 1330, Mortimer and Isabella jointly held the Office of Regent for her son, King Edward III who was duly crowned following his father's death.
 Mortimer was made constable of Wallingford Castle; in September 1328, Mortimer was created Earl of March.
-This made Joan henceforth, the Countess of March; although it is not known what she thought about her husband's illegal assumption of power and flagrant affair with the Queen.
+This made Joan henceforth, the Countess of March; although it is not known what she thought about her husband's illegal assumption of power and affair with the Queen.
 What has been established is that Joan was never an active participant in her husband's insurrection against King Edward.